djeada/Linux-Notes/notes/shells_and_bash_configuration.md

 ## Shells

-In Unix, shells are programs that interpret user input and translate it into commands that the operating system can execute.
-When you open a terminal window, a shell is responsible for providing the interface between you and the operating system.
+Shells in Unix are programs that allow users to interact with the operating system.
+They receive input from the user and execute commands to perform tasks.

         user input -> shell -> kernel -> hardware

-There are several different shells available, including `zsh`, `ksh`, `tcsh`, and `sh`. `Bourne-Again Shell (bash)` is the default shell on most Linux distributions.
+Different shells are available, like `zsh`, `ksh`, `tcsh`, and `sh`.
+The `Bourne-Again Shell (bash)` is the default shell for most Linux distributions.

-You can view a list of available shells on your system by looking at the `/etc/shells` file.
-This file will contain a list of paths to all the shells installed on the system.
-For example, the output of `cat /etc/shells` might look like this:
+To see available shells on your system, check the `/etc/shells` file.
+It contains paths to all installed shells.
+Use `cat /etc/shells` to display the list:

 ```
 /bin/bash